Skip to Content

 The only thing to know about this approach is that you’ll need to know Spanish reasonably well, as most landlords don’t speak English.

-Internet in Puerto Vallarta
+Internet and coworking spaces in Puerto Vallarta

 Thankfully, there are quite a few co-working spaces and cafes with great Wi-Fi where you can go to work if your apartment doesn’t meet your needs.
+Some of my favorites are The Green Place, Miscellanea, and Joint Cowork.

 This happened to me while living in Puerto Vallarta the first winter, and I actually really enjoyed the separation of home and work.

 You can easily get a SIM card in Puerto Vallarta with 4g internet, which can be a good backup by using it as a hotspot to your computer.
-You can buy them at any Oxxo (convenient store).
+You can buy them at any Oxxo (convenience store).

 Best Facebook groups for digital nomads in Puerto Vallarta